 - Sweat the Vegetables: A technique that uses mild heat to soften vegetables and gently draw out their best flavor.
 Often referred to as aromatics, carrots, celery, onions, shallots and garlic benefit from sweating.
 Not caramelizing or browning, rather unlocking delicate aromas and breaking down the hard cell walls of these vegetables.

-Skip store-bought stock and develop a layering of flavors with items you already have in your pantry and freezer!
+Skip store-bought stock and develop flavors with items you already have in your pantry and freezer!

 - Leftover beef or chicken bones